algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 `DIV R1, #5` | Here, we use the "DIV" instruction to divide the value in `R1` by 5.<br>
 `Result : R1 = 10`

 You can also divide the value of one register by another, provided that both registers contain the same data types.
 Imagine we have `R3`, which contains the value 40, and `R4`, which contains the value 8.
-We want `R4` to divide the value of `R3` and store the result in `R4`.
+We want to update the value of `R4` by dividing it by the value stored in `R3` and storing the result back in `R4`.
 To perform this operation, we can proceed as follows:<br>
 `DIV R4, R3` | Here, we use the "DIV" instruction to divide the value in `R3` by the value in `R4` and store the result in `R4`.<br>
 `Result : R4 = 5`

 **What not to do:**<br>
-Imagine that our `R1` register contains the string "Hello, World!" and our `R1` register contains the value 20.
+Imagine that our `R1` register contains the string "Hello, World!" and our `R2` register contains the value 20.
 You cannot use the "DIV" instruction in this case, as the program will attempt to interpret "Hello, World!" as a numerical value.<br>
 You'll get a compilation error.

 Attempting to divide by zero (0) is not allowed.
 If you attempt to divide any value by zero, including a constant or the content of a register, it will result in an error or undefined behavior in most programming languages and assembly instructions.
-For example, `DIV RA, 0` where RA contains any value will result in an error or an exception, and the program may crash or behave unpredictably.
+For example, `DIV R1, 0` where R1 contains any value will result in an error or an exception, and the program may crash or behave unpredictably.
 It's important to ensure that the divisor (the value after the "DIV" instruction) is not zero to avoid such issues.

 ### 3. Functions

 Functions in assembly language serve as blocks of code that can be called upon to perform specific tasks.
 They allow for modular and structured programming.
+Functions have a naming convention.
+Each function must :
+- be named in camelCase
+- not start with a number
+- not be just a number
+- not contain any special characters
+- not start or end with `_`
+<br><br>
-Here's a general structure for defining functions in assembly:
+Here's a general structure for defining functions in our own assembly:

 ```assembly
 .function